How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 Sweeteners – Cane sugar, simple syrup, or flavored syrups add 150-200 calories at full sweetness.

-Milk or cream – Evaporated milk, condensed milk, or modern dairy-free alternatives contribute 40-120 calories depending on type.
+Milk or cream – Evaporated milk, condensed milk, or dairy-free alternatives contribute 40-120 calories depending on type.

 The 5 Factors That Determine Thai Bubble Tea Calories